TheZ-code/TheZ-code/README.md

     - by mail : wadewilson2545@gmail.com
     - by Instagram : @TheZcode (shortly)

-- Follow for more !
+- ...and Follow for more !